ali-charara/file_renamer/README.md

 - improve formatting to `snake_case`:
   - handle dates and special sequences of characters formatting
 - add other formatters
+- add arguments folder_paths_to_ignore for the execution
 - add tests to ensure that the formatting and renaming is done properly
 - give possibility to restrict renaming to either folders or files or both.
 - handle easy execution from any workspace
 - remove unwanted patterns if possible:
   - `_\[\d{5}\]` for some downloaded files from mails
   - `_(\d)` for copies
-- add NLP formatting feature
+- explore NLP formatting feature
+- expections formats:
+  - `LYONStage IAEthiqueMMM01012022`